AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/feature_importances/README.md

 #### Future research

-Every four machine learning models have a large amount parameters to be optimized and using these optimized values may increase performance of the models.
-For example, Grid search can be used but it requires good initial quesses because search combines initial parameters and uses that information in the optimization.
-The selection of the initial parameters requires good understanding of the used models, e.g., parameter values can be examined from the machine learning literature.
+Every four machine learning models have many parameters to be optimized, and using these optimized values may increase the performance of the models.
+For example, a Grid search can be used, but it requires good initial guesses because the search combines initial parameters and uses that information in the optimization.
+The selection of the initial parameters requires a good understanding of the used models, e.g., parameter values can be examined from the machine learning literature.